-- 1. The pull-up resistor is recommended to be $10k\Omega$, so that voltage interference will not cause the chip to work abnormally. - 2.
+- 1. Internal pull-up resistance $R{PU} = 40 \text{ k}\Omega$.
+You are advised to use an external pull-up resistance of $10 \text{ k}\Omega$ to ensure that voltage interference does not cause chip abnormalities. - 2.
 If considering the influence of static electricity, an ESD protection diode can be placed at the NRST pin. - 3.
 Although there is a hardware POR circuit inside the MCU, it is still recommended to add an external NRST reset resistor-capacitor circuit. - 4.
 If the MCU starts abnormally (due to voltage fluctuations, etc.), the capacitance value of NRST to ground can be appropriately increased, and extend the MCU reset completion time to avoid the abnormal power-on sequence area.